 Murder or suicide?
 Police in Pattaya are investigating the mysterious death of a German man who was found in a public park with a leather belt wrapped around his neck.

 “At this point of the investigation, it looks like Mr Glas either committed suicide or was the victim of a homicide,” Pol Maj Gen Chedta assumed.
-Investigators have started to contact hotels and shops in the area in order to build a time line leading to Mr Glas’s movements leading up to when he was found in the park.
+Investigators had started to contact hotels and shops in the area to build a timeline leading to Mr Glas’s movements leading up to when he was found in the park.
 “We are now checking CCTV footage in the park for any clues.”
 This together with the autopsy result should definitively determine whether the death of Mr Glas was a suicide or homicide.

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.